gsi-plank/Projeto_PW/README.md

 # Projeto_PW
-We wanna build a website for firemen
+We wanna build a website for firefighters